mom-ocean/MOM6/.testing/README.md

 ## Code coverage

-Code coverage reports the lines of code which have been tested, and can explicitly demonstrate when a particular operation is untested.
+Code coverage reports the lines of code which have been tested, and can be used to determine if a particular section is untested.

 Coverage is measured using `gcov` and is reported for TCs using the `symmetric` executable.

-Coverage reporting is optionally sent to the `codecov.io` site.
+Coverage reporting is optionally uploaded to the `codecov.io` site.
 ```
 https://codecov.io/gh/NOAA-GFDL/MOM6
 ```